-The controlling approach depth for all states of the tide in the port's Main Channel when entering the Port is 8.9m as far South as the 54° 51'N line (Nov 2021).
-For controlling depths beyond this line, refer to the most recent Notice to Mariners, available on the Port's website. see https://www.portoflarne.co.uk/local-notices-to-mariners/
+The controlling approach depth for all states of the tide in the port's Main Channel when entering the Port is 8.8m as far South as the 54° 51'N parallel (April 22).
+However, for the most up-to-date controlling depth for the main channel and for depths beyond this line, including all commercial berths, refer to the most recent Notice to Mariners, available on the Port's website.

-With the exception of the berths and their immediate approaches, the minimum underkeel clearance allowed is the greater of 1 metre or 10% of the vessel's deepest draft.
-However due allowance shall also be made for the effects of squat and swell, which will particularly affect vessels in strong onshore conditions.
-The seabed topography is stable, and the bottom is generally gravel, clay and silt, although some boulders are present.
+The minimum underkeel clearance for vessels navigating within the port is the greater of 1.0 metre or 10% of the vessel's deepest draft, it being necessary to make due allowance for the effects of squat and swell, which will particularly affect vessels in strong onshore conditions.